lukasreinfurt/hiss/README.md

 # HISS

-High Intensity Super Slow App
+This is a very early prototype of a training log app for High Intensity Super Slow training.
+The master branch is life at <https://decouplr-hiss.netlify.app>

 ## Setup